-While we can see a 3.7% reduction in the mean bonus gap and a 1.3% reduction in the gap between the proportion of male and female colleagues receiving a bonus, our median bonus gap has increased by 6.6%.
-Our gender pay and bonus gaps are significantly affected by our gender representation, particularly in management and leadership roles where there is a proportionately higher number of men.
+We are pleased to see that our median bonus gap has decreased from 50.3% to 20.0% between 2017 to 2018 and there has also been a slight decrease in our mean bonus gap in the same time period from 71.1% to 69.7% Our gender pay and bonus gaps are significantly affected by our gender representation, particularly in management and leadership roles where there is a proportionately higher number of men.
 This has particularly impacted our bonus pay gaps, as the amount of bonus paid to employees generally increases with seniority.
 Our workforce data